actions/setup-java/README.md

   - `gpg-private-key`: GPG private key to import.
 Default is empty string.

-  - `gpg-passphrase`: description: Environment variable name for the GPG private key passphrase.
+  - `gpg-passphrase`: Environment variable name for the GPG private key passphrase.
 Default is GPG_PASSPHRASE.

   - `mvn-toolchain-id`: Name of Maven Toolchain ID if the default name of `${distribution}_${java-version}` is not wanted.